 The Royal Botanic Garden Edinburgh – it sounds impressive and given the complexity of its funding masters (and its structure – RBGE actually comprises four gardens in Scotland), the Edinburgh garden does a jolly good job of fulfilling expectations.

 Fact: it’s big – 70 acres.
 You can spend a good afternoon getting round it – and it’s completely free to go in!
-You’ll enjoy the walk from the city centre – 30 minutes or so will do it, handy since there isn’t a car park – but it’s fairly easy to get onto a meter on one of the roads that border it and these are free at the weekends.
+You’ll enjoy the walk from the city centre – 30 minutes or so will do it, handy since there isn’t a car park – but it’s fairly easy to get onto a meter on one of the roads that border it.

-Outstanding are the Chinese hillside and 10 glasshouses which cost a good few quid to get in, but boy are they worth it (pictured at top).
-If you’re lucky enough to pick a quiet period this experience would give even Kew a run for its money, and tucked away behind the glasshouse complex is an area which officiendos of South American plants would consider to be the jewel in the crown of RBGE – the Chilean Terrace, an eclectic collection of stunning and intriguing shrubs and climbers from this corner of the globe.
+Outstanding are the Chinese hillside and 10 glasshouses – currently closed for the development of a major project, but the contents of which would give Kew a run for its money.
+And tucked away behind the glasshouse complex is an area which aficionados of South American plants would consider to be the jewel in the crown of RBGE – the Chilean Terrace, an eclectic collection of stunning and intriguing shrubs and climbers from this corner of the globe.

-It has a gigantic beech hedge (we’re talking 8 metres high) – and a stonking herbaceous border while the RBGE’s late autumn beds were a treat for the Growbags in November.
+It has a gigantic beech hedge (we’re talking eight metres high) – and a stonking herbaceous border while the RBGE’s late autumn beds were a treat for the Growbags in November (also in our video – link at the end).

 In places more functional than pretty, its size and numerous surfaced paths makes RBGE a favourite venue for picnicking families, undoubtedly attracted also by the tameness of the squirrels.
 However the huge number of mature trees and mysterious little single track paths, allow opportunities for solitude even on the busiest days.